Sense and Sensibility

 Vaccination and Mask Policy

-Individuals must present proof of vaccination when entering the theatre.
-Acceptable proof of vaccination may include one of the following that matches a government issued photo I.D. or school I.D. for youth:
+For our vaccinated patrons: Acceptable proof of vaccination may include one of the following that matches a government-issued photo I.D. or school I.D. for youth:

 - A physical copy of a WHO (World Health Organization) or FDA-approved COVID-19 Vaccination Record Card